peyronq1/SofaV-V/Static/LinearElastic/Bending/CantileverBeam/doc.md

 **Elastic deformations:**

 Beam with square cross-section.
 The mesh is generated with a RegularGridTopology.
 The number of elements along the beam length (x axis) and in the cross section (along y and z axis) can therefore be defined.
 Linear elasticity is added with a HexahedronFEMForceField.
 The co-rotational model is selected with the option method = 'large'.
+The Poisson ratio is set to 0.0 to enforce the elements just elongate along the neutral fiber and do not deform in the other directions, as the beam cross-section must be constant.

 **Force application:**